Aamir1551/AI-minimax/README.md

 # AI-tictactoe
-Using minimax algorithm to make an AI for noughts and crosses
+Using minimax algorithm to make an AI for noughts and crosses and connect4